coderbyheart/nrfcloud-udp-proxy/About.md.md

 ## Source code

-We won't release the demo into our SDK because it is not an example that should be widely adopted, it works well for a demo like this with a limited lifetime
+We won't release the demo into our SDK because it is not an example that should be widely adopted, it works well for a demo like this with a limited lifetime but is not secure and the protocol still has a lot of overhead.

+Nevertheless you can download the source code

 **Pre-built binaries in the release:**
 For LTE-M Network: